JDStraughan/JDStraughan.com/_posts/2013-02-07-nonews-part-2-the-source.md

 The actual file is over 6300 lines long, containing most of the websites from [this list of Google News sources](http://www.labnol.org/tech/google-news-sources/19321/).
 I am sure you have observed that these are not URLs, rather they are [match patterns](http://developer.chrome.com/extensions/match_patterns.html) that define our blacklist of sites.

-In lines 9 and 10 of the <code>nonews.js</code> file we see that the blacklist is loaded as a string into <code>localStorage</code>, and is now available for our extension to use.
+In line 9 of the <code>nonews.js</code> file we see that the blacklist is loaded as a string into <code>localStorage</code>, and is now available for our extension to use.
 Moving on we see the 2nd half of the event page:

 {% highlight javascript %}